TrevorEdwards/gcp-workshop-hackathon-edition/README.md

 You will also need to download and install [Node.js 8](https://nodejs.org).

 After that, you should be all set to continue as if you were running in the Cloud Shell in the instructions above.

+### Fill out this form

+The script will automatically prompt you for this, but in case you missed it -- please fill out [this form](https://goo.gl/forms/4YF8jiP5kX9r8lNp) with your project ID!

+## WORKSHOP: Writing a Cloud Translation Service in Node.js

+### Description

+This workshop will take you through building a Google Translate-like web service using the Google Cloud Translate API and Node.js.
+You'll be able to launch your app on Google App Engine (GAE) to deploy it to the world!

 ### Install Dependencies